Open-Broadway-Data/static-website/about/about.md

 this archive site. _Do keep in mind that this data is no longer updated or maintained._

-😢 It his here that this narrative concludes, at least for now.
+😢 It is here that this narrative concludes, at least for now.
 > If you would like to see this project have a 2nd life, [reach out](about/contact.html) and we'll see if we have enough momentum to proceed.